 - How can marketers effectively and efficiently follow through on leads and turn them into clients?

 Well over three years into a new world, marketers are setting their sights on the next normal.
-Chief among their concerns is how best to reintroduce physical activations with businesses and customers alike increasingly becoming digital-first.
+Chief among their concerns is how best to reintroduce physical activations with businesses and customers alike increasingly becoming digital-first event based marketing.
 ‘It’s challenging to get people together.
 There are still some fears about COVID,’ an executive said.
 While health risks remain top-of-mind for some, many have simply grown accustomed to and now prefer virtual interaction thanks in no small part to the rise of remote work.

 “Virtual roundtables do allow for a lot more engagement and management of the conversation.”

 ‘I’ve been in the tech industry for a long time, and one of our big personas is engineers.
 We found that they like road shows, smaller events, particularly for product launches,’ an executive said.
 Their observation illustrates how different types of events make sense for different stages of a company’s development, including its campaign model and desired outcome.
-‘Online events can’t scale as much as in-person events, like big trade shows,’ the same executive added.
+‘Online event based marketing efforts can’t scale as much as in-person events, like big trade shows,’ the same executive added.
 Such findings underscore the value of PR and how organisations must adapt, especially when working with technical subject matter.
-The integration of advocacy into marketing efforts and the creation of more intimate audiences may be paramount to success.
+The integration of advocacy into event based marketing efforts and the creation of more intimate audiences may be paramount to success.

 A seasoned marketer often oversees multiple regions and what one executive calls ‘a heterogeneous group of events’ that addresses target accounts in those areas.
 Teams deploy everything from content-focused strategies, which tackle both current prospects and greenfield, to more social tactics.